This Pan

 Type Mode: Use the keyboard to communicate your message and read the generated responses.

-Converse Mode: Both the user and ThisPan speak back and forth in conversation.
+Converse Mode: Both the user and ThisPan speak to each other conversationally.

-Speak Mode: User speaks but reads the responses.
+Speak Mode: The user speaks, but reads the responses.

 3 Processing Styles